 The Facts and Rulings

-I am satisfied from the evidence that Starbucks brewed its coffee pursuant to an accepted industry wide standard that coffee be brewed in water that has been brought to 195 to 205 degrees Fahrenheit and thereafter held it for sale to its customers (and this claimant) at a temperature of approximately 180 degrees.
+I am satisfied from the evidence that Starbucks brewed its coffee pursuant to an accepted industry-wide standard that coffee is brewed in water that has been brought to 195 to 205 degrees Fahrenheit and thereafter held it for sale to its customers (and this claimant) at a temperature of approximately 180 degrees.

-I am further satisfied that the evidence supports the conclusion of the undersigned that these two burns, one the size of a half dollar, and the other the size of a dime, resulted in painful second degree blistering in just a few seconds and caused residual scarring.
+I am further satisfied that the evidence supports the conclusion of the undersigned that these two burns, one the size of a half-dollar, and the other the size of a dime, resulted in a painful second degree blistering in just a few seconds and caused residual scarring.

 The undersigned did not find the testimony of the petitioner in regard to the injury sustained sufficient to establish by a fair preponderance of the evidence, the duration and severity of discomfort claimed.
 Lastly, I conclude that the claimant was at least 75% negligent.

-After three days of hearing and after consideration of all of the evidence, I award judgement to the defendant Starbucks Coffee Company in this action.
+After three days of hearing and after consideration of all of the evidence, I award judgment to the defendant Starbucks Coffee Company in this action.

 Hon.
 John T. Ronan